dbaldridge-lab/htcf/README.md

 This repository includes information about software, data organization, and common workflows on the cluster.

 > [!TIP]
-> You can share the link to this page with AI agents for personalized help with job scripts.
+> You can share the link to this page with your preferred LLM to get personalized help with job scripts.
 As always, review carefully prior to running generated commands!

 # <a name="documentslist"></a>Getting Started